3. Primary and Secondary Education

 A student's engagement, their 'opportunity to learn', is an essential part of helping students to reach their educational potential and obtain the prerequisites for higher education and training or for many entry-level jobs.
 Poor attendance, stand-downs and suspensions are indicators that this pre-requisite engagement is not occurring.
 A decreasing rate of these indicators for Māori will be an indication of progress toward the Ka Hikitia vision for Māori educational success.

-In 2015, 56.7% of Māori students were attending regularly (more than 90% of Term 2).
-This is an increase of 0.6 percentage points on 2014, but is still the lowest proportion of students attending regularly of any ethnic group, and is lower than non-Māori in every year level.
-The regular attendance rate for non-Māori was 73.3%.
+In 2016, 54.7% of Māori students were attending regularly (more than 90% of Term 2).
+This is a decrease of 2.0 percentage points on 2015, but is still the lowest proportion of students attending regularly of any ethnic group, and is lower than non-Māori in every year level.
+The regular attendance rate for non-Māori was 71.0%.
 Since 2011, Māori have a similar proportion of students attending 90-95% of the time to non-Māori, but a much smaller proportion of students attending 95-100% of the time.

 NCEA Level 1 literacy and numeracy